Sahib61003/Sahib61003/README.md

 # Welcome to my Github
-This is Sahib Preet Singh and I am a Software Developer Intern with experience in a variety of programming languages and technologies.
+This is Sahib Preet Singh and I have worked as an AI INtern and Software Developer Intern with experience in a variety of programming languages and technologies.

 I am always looking to learn and grow as a developer, and I am excited to share my projects and contributions with the software development community through GitHub.
 Please feel free to browse through my repositories and reach out to me with any questions or feedback.